 At June 15, 2012, our available borrowing capacity amounted to \$1.376 billion and reflected borrowing capacity of \$1.271 billion under our Credit Facility and our cash balance of \$105 million.
-We calculated that borrowing capacity by taking \$1.750 billion of effective aggregate bank commitments under our Credit Facility and subtracting approximately \$1 million of outstanding letters of credit under our Credit Facility and \$478 million of outstanding borrowings under our Credit Facility at the end of the 2012 second quarter.
+We calculated that borrowing capacity by taking \$1.750 billion of effective aggregate bank commitments under our Credit Facility and subtracting approximately \$1 million of outstanding letters of credit under our Credit Facility and \$478 million of outstanding commercial paper.
+We had no outstanding borrowings under our Credit Facility at the end of the 2012 second quarter.